 The excellent up right piano has attracted pianists and singers who want to keep rehearsing and that suits me fine.
 I LOVE to hear the music in the house and if you are keen to rehearse with me on violin, then I would love that to.

 Life motto?
-For me the b&b has given me the privilege of seeing so many different people.
+For me the b&b has given me the privilege of meeting so many different people.
 So I guess from personal experience, I think its important to be happy.
 Simple but takes a lot of courage to implement.

 I can't live without decent coffee, plenty of hot water, music and delicious food.
 Oh and interesting people are certainly a plus.
 I like to meet people who live or think outside of the box.
 I guess, if you're struggling in life, you're welcome here!
 And if you're successful, you're also welcome! because I like to learn from people's lifestyles and choices.

-Last year's obsession was Paul Coehlo books...I have them all here if you want to borrow them...More recently I have started writing again.
+Last year's obsession was Paul Coehlo books...I have them all here if you want to borrow them...
+But if you have read his biography... you kind of go off him...More recently I have started writing again.

 Music obsession currently is Leonard Cohen thanks to an airbnb host I stayed with in London.
 Last book I read was 'Love like Salt' which marries cool philosophy with stunning poetic and lyrical story telling.